-Tending bar at a party or playing mixologist at your own private soirée need not be as difficult as it may seem.
-The only difference between the experienced and amateur bartender is practice.
+Tending bar at a party or playing mixologist at your own private soirée doesn't need to be difficult.
+To learn to make your own drinks requires practice.
 While you may not be ready to flip bottles or create flaming drinks yet, you can easily pull off a one-night bartending gig.

 Make sure you have everything you need before the party begins.
+A well-stocked liquor cabinet is the key to a good party.
 You don't want to be running out of important items and making guests wait.
-Your bar should have the following ready to go:
+Your bar should have the following ready to go.

 - Stir sticks or straws